Monochrome901/DMNet_ee798/README.md

    python analysis.py
    ```

-   - This will provide scores for various detection metrics.
+   - This will provide a sample output

 ---